Mercedes Half Marathon Race Recap:

 Do I not handle heat well anymore?

-I hit both miles in 6:27 and felt a little better about it.
+I hit both miles of the Mercedes Half Marathon in 6:27 and felt a little better about it.
 I changed my mindset to running my own race.
 All I thought was, LOLZ you can make it to the end.
 Nothing can surpass the regression miles of Shamrock 2016 (or so I thought).

-The next few miles were a bit of a blur.
-Both mile 4 and 5 went by without any major excitement.
+The next few miles of the Mercedes Half Marathon were a bit of a blur.
+Both mile 4 and 5 of the Mercedes Half Marathon went by without any major excitement.
 I grabbed the course Powerade at every stop.
 I ran both miles by myself in 6:42.
 In a half marathon, I usually take whichever electrolyte fluids they have, and I was thankful for Powerade at every stop.

-By the halfway point, I was overheated.
+By the halfway point of the Mercedes Half Marathon, I was overheated.
 I wasn’t in danger, but I also knew, it wasn’t my day.
 It was hot, my body wasn’t feeling great, and my coach had it marked as a workout, to begin with.
 Why was I freaking out for a race, I knew wouldn’t be a PR?

 With that, I just focused on each mile I was in.
-The middle miles ran through Highland Park.
+The middle miles of the Mercedes Half Marathon ran through Highland Park.
 It was hilly, and it felt like we just kept climbing.
 I ran my slowest mile (7:01) followed by my fastest mile (6:22) down the hill.
-By the time I knew it, we were at mile 10.
+By the time I knew it, we were at mile 10 of the Mercedes Half Marathon.
 I caught my friend Dani, who was running the full marathon.
 We ended up running the last 3 miles together which made the time go by faster.

-Mile 11 and 12 entered back into the city of Birmingham.
+Mile 11 and 12 of the Mercedes Half Marathon entered back into the city of Birmingham.
 We ran right by my hotel, and I visualized napping and eating hotel stale hotel pastries.
 I ran both miles in 6:44.

-There was some headwind, but it was circulating hot and humid air.
-The half and full marathon divided and runners were sent to opposite sides of the road based on their distance.
+There was some headwind of the Mercedes Half Marathon, but it was circulating hot and humid air.
+The Mercedes Half Marathon and full marathon divided and runners were sent to opposite sides of the road based on their distance.
 Dani and I were still running “together,” just separated by a median.
-During this time, a group was holding cups, and I thought they were holding more powerade.
+During this time, a group was holding cups, and I thought they were holding more Powerade.
 I had seen someone up ahead grab it and so when they offered me the cup I didn’t turn it down.

 Only to realize I had grabbed beer.
 I wasn’t terribly upset, but I didn’t drink the entire cup and proceeded to the final mile.
 It was more shocking because it was not what I was expecting.

-Just after the 12th mile, I noticed someone on the ground surrounded by medics.
+Just after the 12th mile of the Mercedes Half Marathon, I noticed someone on the ground surrounded by medics.
 It was scary to run by, but the medical staff had everything under control.
 During that time, I looked up and noticed a woman within .1 of me.
 For the last mile, I focused on a woman in front of me.
-I was outkicked in the final .1 at the Double Bridges race the week before (for the win) and I didn’t want it to happen again.
+I was outkicked in the final .1 at the Double Bridges race the week before (for the win) and I didn’t want it to happen again at the Mercedes Half Marathon.

-Despite being exhausted, I powered to the end.
+Despite being exhausted, I powered to the end of the Mercedes Half Marathon.
 I crossed the last mile in 6:37 and the finish in 1:27.01.

 It’s hard to feel satisfied with this time when I know I’m in better fitness.
 I’ve been stuck in a plateau since October (Runners World Half).
 While I ran Dallas in 1:23.44, I was fully tapered for that and training indicated I should have PRed.